 Meet Dr. Hahn

 Dr. Scott Hahn was born in 1957, and has been married to Kimberly since 1979.
 He and Kimberly have six children (two of which are seminarians for the diocese of Steubenville) and eighteen grandchildren.
 An exceptionally popular speaker and teacher, Dr. Hahn has delivered numerous talks nationally and internationally on a wide variety of topics related to Scripture and the Catholic faith.
-Hundreds of these talks have been produced on audio and videotapes by St. Joseph Communications.
 His talks have been effective in helping thousands of Protestants and fallen away Catholics to (re)embrace the Catholic faith.